anish-107/prototype/features/contact.md

 ### a) Input Validation and Sanitization

 - Rigorously validate the format of the email address to prevent malformed inputs.
-- Sanitize all input fields to protect against injection attacks and ensure that special characters do not break the email formatting.
 - Optionally, implement CAPTCHA or rate-limiting to prevent abuse of the form.

 ### b) Email Composition